MicrosoftDocs/azure-docs/articles/storage/common/storage-introduction.md

 See [Using Shared Access Signatures (SAS)](../storage-dotnet-shared-access-signature-part-1.md) for more information on shared access signatures.
 See [Manage anonymous read access to containers and blobs](../blobs/storage-manage-access-to-resources.md) and [Authentication for the Azure Storage Services](https://msdn.microsoft.com/library/azure/dd179428.aspx) for more information on secure access to your storage account.

-For more details about securing your storage account and encryption, see the [Azure Storage security guide](storage-security-guide.md).
+For more information about securing your storage account and encryption, see the [Azure Storage security guide](storage-security-guide.md).

 ## Replication

 In order to ensure that your data is durable, Azure Storage has the ability to keep (and manage) multiple copies of your data.
 This is called replication, or sometimes redundancy.
-When you set up your storage account, you select replication type.
+When you set up your storage account, you select a replication type.
 In most cases, this setting can be modified after the storage account is set up.

 All storage accounts have **locally redundant storage (LRS)**.
 This means three copies of your data are managed by Azure Storage in the data center specified when the storage account was set up.
 When changes are committed to one copy, the other two copies are updated before returning success.
 This means the three replicas are always in sync.
 Also, the three copies reside in separate fault domains and upgrade domains, which means your data is available even if a storage node holding your data fails or is taken offline to be updated.